MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`azureContainerRegistry`** - **Azure Container Registry**<br>
 `string`.
 Optional.
 Use when `containerregistrytype = Azure Container Registry`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select an Azure Container Registry in the selected Azure Subscription.
-The container image will be built and pushed to this container registry.
+Specifies an Azure Container Registry in the selected Azure Subscription.
+The container image is built and then pushed to this container registry.
 <!-- :::editable-content-end::: -->
 <br>